stpatrick2016/api-server-template-python/README.md

 To log into Microsoft's [Application Insights](https://azure.microsoft.com/en-us/services/monitor/):
 1. Uncomment `opencensus-ext-azure==1.1.0` in the requirements.txt file
 2. Supply the connection string as `APPLICATIONINSIGHTS_CONNECTION_STRING` environment variable

+## Base model
+A classes `ApiBaseModel` and `ApiBaseModelWithId` available with common helper methods and properties such as ID generation, serialization and deserialization